Mugen-Spiegel/code-doc-ai/app_doc/presenters/post_presenter.md

 # PostPresenter Class

-The PostPresenter class is responsible for presenting a post in a specific format.
-It takes a post object as input and uses a PostFormatter service to format the post data.
+The `PostPresenter` class is responsible for presenting a post in a specific format.
+It takes a `post` object as input and formats it using a `PostFormatter` service.

 ## initialize method

-In the initialize method, the PostPresenter class takes a post object as an argument and assigns it to an instance variable `@post`.
-It also initializes a PostFormatter object with the post object and assigns it to the instance variable `@formatter`.

 ```ruby
 def initialize(post)